skip to main content

 Why doesn’t my rating valuation take damage from Cyclone Gabrielle into account?

-The rating valuation process was nearly complete by the time of the cyclone.
+The rating valuation process was nearly complete by the time of the cyclone in February 2023.
 At that late stage, it simply wasn’t possible to gather information on every damaged property, accurately determine the impact on values without any comparable sales, and to achieve all this before 30 June 2023, which is the date that rating valuations were required by law to be implemented by.

 This temporary amendment was approved following a two-week public consultant period.